Bachelor-of-Science-in-DS-and-AI/Year-1---Trimester-1---Computing-Systems---T1---25_BDSDF108/README.md

 #### ✅ Week 10: Program Execution and Performance Tuning in GPUs

+<b> Module Description </b>
+  - This module explores ways to tune the performance of multi-threaded programs on GPUs so that they are scalable with the number of processors (i.e. GPU cores)

+<b> Module-level Learning Objectives </b>

+By the end of this module, you will be able to:
+  - Understand and articulate critical peformance-affecting aspects of program execution in GPUs
+  - Explain the impact of memory hierarchy in program performance on GPUs
+  - Tune the performance of non-trivial programs on GPUs

 | Lesson No. / Activity | Video / Reading Title | Practice Quiz |
 |--------|-------------|---------------|
 | **Lesson 0: Module Introduction** | **Video 1: Program Execution and Performance Tuning in GPUs** |  |